michaelbaril/orderly/README.md

 are at the beginning of the collection.
 Also, the new order is saved to the database automatically (you don't need to call `saveOrder`).

-> Note: Only the models within the collection are reordered / swapped between
+:warning: Note: Only the models within the collection are reordered / swapped between one another.
-> one another.
 The other rows in the table remain untouched.

 You can also use the `setOrder` method, either statically on the model, or on a query builder.